Black is modest and arrogant at the same time…But above all black says this: I don’t bother you – don’t bother me Yohji Yamamoto

 This confession is somewhat hard to digest.
 One wonders what went wrong.
 On closer inspection, however, there’s absolutely nothing wrong with it.
 On the contrary, what the young man did was the most normal thing he could do.
 Why?
 Simply because there’s only one thing we really want when being confronted with the presence of death: to be alive!
 And, logically, the desire to be alive is in itself not thinkable without erotic feelings.
 Essentially, eroticism is the strongest possible expression of the will to be alive.
 This means that eroticism indicates at the same time the will to overcome death.

 At this point a symbolic connection between mourning and erotic feelings is close at hands to observe.
 The bridge connecting these states of mind is the color black.
-Black, as we perfectly well know, is not only associated with death and grief but wit erotic open-mindedness as well.
-When mourning attire for women had become more fashionable during the 19th century people started to notice that black made young widows attractive.
+Black, as we perfectly well know, is not only associated with death and grief but with erotic open-mindedness as well.
+When mourning attire for women had become more fashionable during the 19th century people started to notice that the color black made young widows erotically attractive.
 Robert de Valcourt, for instance, wrote in 1855:

 Black is becoming; and young widows, fair, plump, and smiling, with their roguish eyes sparkling under their black veils, are seducing.

 How is it possible to make such a devastating claim?
 I know it sound grotesque, but sexual intercourse is for men the symbolic anticipation of their burial.
-A burial implies that one return back to the never ending breeding ground of the terra mater.
-Consequently, it is not coincidental when womb and grave have been considered as identical in ancient Mother Religions.
+A burial implies that one returns back to the never ending breeding ground of the terra mater.
+Consequently, it is not coincidental when womb and grave have been considered as identical in various ancient Mother Religions.
 Also, the sociologist and philosopher Georg Simmel points out in his “Transcendence of Life” the relationship between conception and death: “…as if there is a connaturality.”
-With regard to fashion the aesthetic relationship between the end and the origin of life is expressed through things such as widow’s weed and Coco Chanel’s “little black dress”.
+With regard to fashions obsession with black the relationship between the end and the origin of life is expressed through things such as widow’s weed and Coco Chanel’s “little black dress”.